RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: RiverMamba

 where LN is the layer norm and Linear is the projection layer.
 The dimensions of the input are $\XERA \in \RR^{B \times T \times P \times V_{e}}$, $\XGloFAS \in \RR^{B \times T \times P \times V_{g}}$, and $\XCPC \in \RR^{B \times T \times P \times 1}$, where $B$ is the batch size, $V_{e}$ is the number of variables from ERA5, and $V_{g}$ is the number of variables from GloFAS.
 The embedding $\X_{embed} \in \RR^{B \times T \times P \times K}$, where $K=192$ is the dimensionality of the embedding, is then the input to the encoder defined by the hindcast layers.

-The hindcast layers model spatio-temporal relations and aggregate the observations over time such that the output of the last hindcast layer $\X_{hindcast} \in \RR^{B \times 1 \times P \times K}$ has a temporal resolution of $T=1$, where the temporal resolution is down-sampled by a factor of $2$ with a linear layer at the beginning of each hindcast layer, except for the $1^{st}$ layer which processes the full temporal resolution.
+\textbf{Hindcast layer.} The hindcast layers model spatio-temporal relations and aggregate the observations over time.
+Except for the $1^{st}$ layer which processes the full temporal resolution, the temporal resolution is down-sampled by a factor of $2$ with a linear layer at the beginning of each hindcast layer, such that the output of the last hindcast layer $\X_{hindcast} \in \RR^{B \times 1 \times P \times K}$ has a temporal resolution of $T=1$.
+In our implementation, we chose $T=4$ as for the GloFAS operational system and a temporal down-sampling of $2$.
+Consequently, we defined $3$ layers to encode the input.

 The hindcast layers further integrate the static river attributes $\XSTATIC$ that contain additional information like catchment morphology, which is relevant for flood forecasting.
 While we analyze the impact of the different inputs, in particular the river attributes, in the suppl.\ material, another key aspect of the hindcast blocks is the specialized serialization of the spatio-temporal points and the Mamba blocks~\cite{mamba, vmamba, vimmamba}.
 The serialization defines the way the sampled points are connected, and the Mamba block efficiently updates the features of each point based on the spatio-temporal structure.
 This is a very important design choice since transformer blocks are computationally infeasible for global flood forecasting, whereas \cite{Google_nature} does not consider spatial relations at all.
 In the suppl.\ material, we also show that an alternative using Flash-Attention \cite{dao2022flashattention, dao2023flashattention2} is inferior in terms of inference time and accuracy compared to our approach.

 The output of the last hindcast layer is then processed along with the HRES meteorological forcing by forecast blocks, and MLP-based regression heads predict for each lead time $l$ the difference of daily mean river discharge $\Delta \X_{dis24}^{t+l}$ with respect to the daily mean river discharge at $t{-}1$.
 In the following, we describe the components of RiverMamba in details.